autocrypt/autocrypt/doc/next-steps.rst

 .. todo::

    how to deal with multiple types (at least when a new type is specified).
-When we support types other than `p`, it's possible that users will have multiple keys available, each with a different type.
+When we support types other than `0`, it's possible that users will have multiple keys available, each with a different type.
 That seems likely to introduce some awkward choices during message composition time, particularly for multi-recipient